 The Gamma Band model[1] is a simplified trend following model that is designed to show the effectiveness of tracking various ?gamma? levels.
-When the daily price closes below Gamma Flip level (currently near 4,400), the model will reduce exposure to avoid price volatility and sell-off risk.
-If the market closes below what we call the ?lower gamma level? (currently near 4,205), the model will reduce the SPX allocation to zero.
+This can be viewed conceptually as a risk management tool.
+When the daily price closes below Gamma Flip level, the model will reduce exposure to avoid price volatility and sell-off risk.
+If the market closes below what we call the ?lower gamma level? (currently near 4,460), the model will reduce the SPX allocation to zero.

-The main premise of this model is to maintain high allocations to stocks when risk and corresponding volatility are expected to be low.
-For investors who have been conditioned to ?buy low and sell high,? it is counter-intuitive to increase allocations when the market rises, but this approach has shown to increase risk-adjusted returns in the back-test.
+The main premise of this model is to maintain high allocations to stocks when risk and corresponding volatility are expected to be low.� For investors who have been conditioned to ?buy low and sell high,? it is counter-intuitive to increase allocations when the market rises, but this approach has shown to increase risk-adjusted returns in the back-test.��

-The Gamma Band model is one of several indicators that we publish daily in our SPX Report (click here for a sample report).
+The Gamma Band model is one of several indicators that we publish daily in our SPX Report (click here for a sample report). �

 With stocks climbing to historically high valuations, risk management tools have become more important than ever to manage the next big drawdown.
 We incorporate many options-based signals into our daily stock market algorithms.
 Please visit our website to learn more about our trading and investing tools.